flypy/flypy/docs/source/fusion.rst

 Fusion in flypy
 ---------------
-The concept of a stream encapsulating a state and a stepper function is akin to iterators in Python, where the state is part of the iterator and the stepping functionality is provided by the ``__next__`` method.
+The concept of a streams encapsulating a state and a stepper function is akin to iterators in Python, where the state is part of the iterator and the stepping functionality is provided by the ``__next__`` method.
 Although iterators can be composed and specialized on static callee destination (